denizbilgin/DenizBilgin/README.md

 - 🔭 I’m currently working on ...
 CarRental Project
 - 🌱 I’m currently learning ...
 Angular
 - 👯 I’m looking to collaborate on ...
+Angular or C#
 - 🤔 I’m looking for help with ...
+Angular
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... @denizb04
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
+I'm rookie
 -->